Haufe-Lexware/wicked.portal-test/README.md

 This repository contains the integration testing code for the API Portal docker containers.

+## STATE FOR WICKED 1.0.0

+**IMPORTANT**: Currently, the Portal and Kong Adapter tests are not running (in the `wicked_1_0` branch).
+They need to be reworked quite some, as the entire authentication and authorization pieces have been reworked.

 ## Running the tests on locally built container images

 In order to run the integration tests locally on your own machine, the following prerequisites needs to be fulfilled.